Home

 I invite you to challenge your beliefs on these topics while watching Home of the Giants.

-For more information about the muskoxen and several other species in the tundra ecosystem, visit the Home of the Giants website.
-This website gives more in depth knowledge about the functioning of the ecosystem and the roles that species play in the landscape.
+For more information about the muskoxen and other species of the tundra ecosystem, visit the Home of the Giants website.
+This website gives more in depth knowledge about the functioning of the ecosystem and the roles that species - us as humans included - play in the landscape.

-Disclaimer: the Home of the Giants website is still under construction.
+Disclaimer: the Home of the Giants website is currently under construction.

 The production of Home of the Giants is supported by Creative Industries Fund NL.